Andchris/SparkCasualEngine/README.md

 cubemap and cubebin are related , spark are more for the data cubemap and cubebin are related to CUB.

+BMP's are used for <b>placeholders</b> , in HOG scenes , puzzles , or the inventory.

 ## Lua Implementation
 The actual game code is actually stored in cubebin files and the acutal executable is the engine itself.